Ashish-Ghoshal/Deep_Auth/README.md

 ### Services used
 - Azure container Registry (ACR) for Docker image of project is stored
-- Azure App Services for deploying the applications
+- Azure App Services for deploying the application
 - GitHub Actions for CI/CD